 This is one of the main reasons I wrote this book.
 After a few years of helping Penn students with the same questions, I decided to write out guides to those topics.↩︎

-If you’re like me and on your 7th rejection for a particular paper, 3-6 months may be optimistic.↩︎
+If you’re like me and on your seventh rejection for a particular paper, three to six months may be optimistic.↩︎

 In Section 2.1 we introduced comments, which are essentially notes about the code that you include in an R script (by starting a line with the pound key #) that isn’t run.
 They are just “comments” to yourself or anyone else reading the code to explain what that code does and why it is there.
 As is often repeated in explaining the benefit of comments, the main collaborator you will have is yourself in the future.6 You don’t need to comment on every single line of code - and doing so would just make it hard to read - but you should comment on important things or chunks of code (i.e. several lines of code that all are for the same purpose).
 If you write a function, you’ll want at least a brief comment explaining what it does and what the inputs and parameters do.